 Bottle Tower Gardens Provide Exceptionally Efficient Small Space Growing Dr. Willem Van Cotthem experimented with this vertical gardening system using recycled plastic bottles stacked and attached to a fence.
 He began with the 2011 growing season and continued through 2012 with great success.
-This type of garden is cheap to start and is extremely efficient for those who do not have much growing space.
-A system like this could be built along a fence, wall, or on a balcony.
 In Van Cotthem’s system, the height of the different towers vary, and can be 4, 5, or 6 bottles.
 Using this method, many towers can be installed in a small space.
 This garden remained productive through the 2011 growing season.
 For 2012, the same set of bottles and substrate was used and a huge variety of vegetable and herb species were planted.
 A simple and cheap, but very efficient and sustainable gardening method to grow vegetables and herbs in small spaces at home year after year.

 Future Growing - Of Highest Quality Food Our mission at Future Growing® is to inspire healthy and sustainable living around the world, by empowering people with the technology and training to do so.
 We have been on this journey for almost a decade, with over 100 successful projects across North America.
 Katherine Grandey, owner and operator of The GreenHouse.
 (Click photo to enlarge) The local, grass roots urban food movement has given us the opportunity to meet some truly extraordinary people along the way, and the urban farmer we’ve featured this week is no exception.
+She is not only a first-class producer of premium produce, but has been instrumental in transforming the quality and standards for the locally grown food market in Central Florida.
 I met Katherine Grandey, co-founder and owner of “The GreenHouse”, in Orlando, Fla., three years ago.
 With that vision in mind, Katherine developed three main goals for her business: To meet these goals, Katherine created a business plan with three main objectives: Micro greens.
 Chives.